A hidden population of active galactic nuclei can explain the overabundance of luminous $z>10$ objects observed by JWST: Conclusion

 From our model we found that a range of AGN scenarios are capable of reproducing the observed UVLFs.
 These range from models where a large fraction of high-$z$ galaxies hide AGNs that contribute only a small fraction of the host's luminosity to ones where a small fraction of galaxies host AGNs, but those AGNs are roughly as luminous as their hosts.
 In either scenario, the composite sources can masquerade as extended sources in morphological analyses.
 The former requires more AGNs to be hidden, but they are less luminous, making them more easily missed.
 The latter means that such AGNs are brighter and thus less likely to be hidden, but fewer are required in such a case.

 If this explanation for the excess in bright objects is correct, our model implies various properties of the high-$z$ SMBH population.
 In particular, our model requires an $M_\bullet-M_\star$ relation that is $10-100\times$ larger than the local relation.
-In the context of models for high-$z$ BH seeding, these BHs can plausibly be produced through Eddington-limited growth of $\sim 10^{4-6}\ M_\odot$ heavy seeds, though the data are currently too limited to draw a more concrete conclusion.
+In this paper, we have not attempted to model the origin of such overmassive black holes to determine their plausibility through a theoretical lens, though we have briefly examined their requirements.
+In the context of models for high-$z$ BH seeding, these BHs can plausibly be produced through Eddington-limited growth of $\sim 10^{4-6}\ M_\odot$ heavy seeds \cite{ricarte_exploring_2018, dayal_hierarchical_2019}, though the data are currently too limited to draw a more concrete conclusion.
 A simple extension of our model also revealed that pinpointing the contribution of AGNs to the high-$z$ LF could help to reveal the origin of SMBHs.

 The results presented here suggest that AGNs may contribute significantly to the high-$z$ UVLF, with implications for the properties of the BHs themselves, their seeding and growth, and the process of reionization.
+Of course, a variety of other physical mechanisms may have made early galaxies more luminous than expected, and we have not attempted to evaluate different explanations here.
 Followup observations and more detailed models of AGNs and their host galaxies at $z > 10$ will undoubtedly provide more insight into these crucial questions and help illuminate the earliest phases of the co-evolution of black holes and galaxies.